 MAutopan requires Windows 7 or higher for PC and OS X 10.7 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports both 32 and 64-bit systems.

 MAutopan does exactly what you would expect from a MeldaProduction’s plugin in terms of consistently high quality and controllability.
 What comes as a surprise, though, is the fact that this is a free plugin as opposed to many Melda plugins, which are normally relatively expensive.

 1. HY-TP2 (FREE)

 HY-TP2 is a free tremolo and auto-pan plugin developed by HY-Plugins and released in 2018 as an upgrade to the previous HY-TP plugin.

 HY-TP2 offers the basic tools needed in an auto-panner like LFO, filters, dry/wet controls, etc., over a rather simplistic interface.

 The interface itself is divided into 4 sections:

-- MOD Wave – this is the LFO section where the user can choose from a set of pre-configured wave shapes like triangle, sine, square, and more.
+- MOD Wave – This is the LFO section where you can choose from a set of pre-configured wave shapes like triangle, sine, square, and more.